Hurricane Ian Updates From The Town of Fort Myers Beach

 Contacting the Town

-The Town’s main phone line 239-765-0202 is back up and running though transferring calls to extensions is not possible at this time.
+The Town’s main phone line is 239-765-0202.
 If there is no answer, you can leave a message by pressing “O” when prompted.
-The extensions of staff are not operational at this time so it is not possible to leave messages at any other extension than “O”.
-Email contacts are best:
+Email contacts are below:

 1. Building Services – [email protected]